 - Orgasms lead to the production of oxytocin, creating a sense of a deep, meaningful relationship.

-- Sex increases the testosterone level, kicking the sex drive into high gear.
+- Sex increases the testosterone level, kicking the

 So why wouldn’t people just want to have sex every day and amp up their well-being?

 How much you derive from any sexual encounter depends on the context of the engagement – your own gender and predisposition; whether it’s happening within a stable marriage/commitment or is random; whether or not multiple partners are involved; and even whether you have to pay for it!
 Researchers looked into these factors and the resulting “happiness” and found some interesting trends.2